APPFL/APPFL/docs/tutorials/deprecated/firstrun.rst

     mpiexec -np 6 python ./mnist_mpi_privacy.py --server ICEADMM

 We can also simulate PPFL using the gRPC communication protocol.
-The following command launchs five MPI processes, with one running the gRPC-based FL server and four running the gRPC-based FL clients.
+The following command launches five MPI processes, with one running the gRPC-based FL server and four running the gRPC-based FL clients.

 .. code-block:: console

     mpiexec -np 5 python ./mnist_grpc.py